 The Department of Legislative Services also publishes several indexes which may be consulted for information on previously introduced bills.
-These indexes, described below, are available in the department's library along with copies of previously introduced bills:
+These indexes, described below, are available on the General Assembly's website and in the department's library along with copies of previously introduced bills:

-- Subject Index lists the bill number, short title, and final status of each bill introduced during the legislative session, indexed by subject. - Statute Index lists the articles and sections of the Annotated Code affected by bills introduced during the legislative session. - Sponsor Index lists the bill number, short title, and final status of each bill introduced during the legislative session, arranged by sponsor name.
+- Subject Index lists the bill number, short title, and final status of each bill introduced during the legislative session, indexed by subject. - Statute Index lists the articles and sections of the Annotated Code affected by bills introduced during the legislative session.

-• Committee Index - lists the bill number, short title, and final status of each bill introduced during the legislative session, arranged by committee name.
+- Sponsor Index lists the bill number, short title, and final status of each bill introduced during the legislative session, arranged by sponsor name. - Committee Index lists the bill number, short title, and final status of each bill introduced during the legislative session, arranged by committee name.